With

 don’t really care about climate change but we can use it as an excuse

-for something else (
+for something else ("double

 In fact, it can be used as a justification to pursue a policy that is

-good for the bosses (
+good for the bosses ("benefits

-for employment and competitiveness"
+for employment and competitiveness").

-higher taxes overall"
+higher taxes overall"),

-and reducing the taxation on profit (
+and reducing the taxation on profit ("income

-from work"
+from work").

-Britain needs"
+Britain needs")”.

 As